 - Zoom: Use the portrait guideline so you can see the right amount to zoom in on your photo

-- Plans: Talk about where you’re headed next in terms of job opportunities, school, internships, and trips
+- Plans: Talk about where you’re headed next in terms of job opportunities, school, and trips

-- Memories: Share a few thoughts on your favorite moments from the past 4 years
+- Memories: Share a few thoughts on your favorite moments with your group

 - People: Call out the people and relationships from your group that were special to you